 Your solicitor can provide further information on eligibility.

-You can find more information in the Department of Justice booklet Legal Services Agency Northern Ireland: A Guide to Legal Aid .
+You can find more information on the Department of Justice website.

 This Scheme covers applications for funding for proceedings outside the scope of legal aid in specified circumstances.
 It may be possible, for example, to obtain funding for representation at an inquest.
 Contact your solicitor for further information.